Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Domestic Electrical Services

 There isn’t an electrical job our friendly staff cannot undertake in your home.
-Everyday domestic work includes changing light fittings, adding new sockets, installing lighting and security systems.
+Everyday domestic work includes changing light fittings, adding new sockets, and installing lighting and security systems.

 Before you make any changes, you need to be aware of the regulations.
 Our staff will guide you if you’re unsure.